The Illinois Institute of Art — Schaumburg

 • The Moon- (La Luna) – Intuition, Dreams, Illuminates uncertain paths.

-• Death (La Muerte) – Beginings/Endings, Change, Transformation.
+• Death (La Muerte) – Beginnings/Endings, Change, Transformation.

 "Sio Pao" is a digital illustration piece I created for Portfolio I to showcase my character concept abilities.